Steinar Albrigtsen

 Steinar Karl Albrigtsen (born 4 January 1957) is a Norwegian singer and guitarist working in the genres country, blues and jazz.

 He was born in Hammerfest, but grew up in Tromsdalen, together with Jørn Hoel.
 Albrigtsen released his album debut Alone Too Long in 1990.
 It sold 180,000 copies and earned Albrigtsen a Spellemann Award.
-In television, Albrigtsen participated in Det store korslaget.
+In 2012 Albrigtsen participated in and won Det store korslaget with Team Steinar from Tromsø.